dhana2403/GTEx_Pro/README.md

 ## Project Overview

-This project encompasses the acquisition, preprocessing, normalization, batch correction, visualization, and organization of GTEx (Genotype-Tissue Expression) data.
+This project contains the data acquisition, preprocessing, normalization, batch correction, visualization, and organization code for GTEx dataset.
 It provides a comprehensive pipeline for analyzing gene expression data from various tissues, facilitating downstream analysis and interpretation.

 ## Table of Contents